SebastianSimon/firefox-omni-tweaks/README.md

    If not, edit it and put the correct path where it says `Fallback path`; the correct path contains a `browser` directory with an `omni.ja` in it.
 7. The script checks if you have write access to your Firefox install path and to `/tmp`.
    If not, you’ll be asked to enter your root password.
-   You can also run the script as `sudo` instead.
+   You can also run the script with `sudo` instead.
 8. If you’re running the script the first time after boot, a temporary backup of the internal application resources (`browser/omni.ja`) of your Firefox installation is created (located in `/tmp`).
    If you run the script again, you’ll be asked if the backup should be created (and overwrite the old one); press <kbd>y</kbd> and <kbd>Enter</kbd> if you’re sure that your current Firefox installation is working properly.
 9. After a few seconds, you should be able to launch Firefox normally.